ml4ai/tomcat/docs/developer/mission_world_notes.md

 The day-night and weather cycles were turned off to keep the environment constant.
 The `/time set` and `/weather`commands can still be used to change the time and weather.
-The environment variables above only control that it won't change on its own after that.
+The environment variables (the modified world parameters) above only control that it won't change on its own after that.

-Similarly mob spawning was turned off to prevent creatures from spawning randomly.
+Similarly, mob spawning was turned off to prevent creatures from spawning randomly.
 Mobs can still be spawned using the `/summon` command.

 Reference images for noteworthy points on the worlds can be found at: